 Shauna Marinus - raced touring cars in the USA in the early and mid-2000s.
 She competed in the World Challenge for touring cars between 2000 and 2004.
 Initially, she raced a BMW 328 and M3, but she used Mazda cars almost exclusively from 2001 onwards.
 Her best season in the World Challenge was 2002; she was tenth overall, driving a Mazda Protege.
 As well as touring cars, she tried sportscar racing.
 She did a couple of races in the Women’s Global GT Challenge in 1999 and 2000, in one of their spec Panoz Esperantes.
 In 2004, she raced a Mazda RX-8 in at least one round of the Grand-Am Cup.
 Prior to circuit racing, she did autocross and Solo events.
 She was the first woman to win an open SCCA Solo title in 1998.

 Sarah Montgomery - raced in the Pirelli World Challenge in 2017, driving for Shea Holbrook’s Shea Racing team.
 Her car was a Honda Civic.
+In 2018, she joined up with the Sick Sideways team to drive their Audi RS3 TCR car.
+In a different car, she drove for an all-female Sick Sideways team in the 25 Hours of Thunderhill.
 Prior to this, Sarah raced a Mazda MX-5 (Miata) from 2011 to 2016.
 In 2013, she won two championships, the Gulf Coast Racing Series, and the NOLA Region Spec Miata Series.
 In 2012, she also won the Spec Miata Charity Challenge, a one-hour enduro.

 Julie Wilkinson - Canadian driver who raced in the World Challenge touring car series in the 1990s, in the USA.
 She began in its inaugural season in 1990, in a Subaru.
 Previously, in 1988, she had been a team-mate to Kat Teasdale in the CASC Player’s/GM Motorsport Series.
 They both drove Chevrolet Camaros.
 The year before, she raced a Honda Civic in the CASC Honda/Michelin Challenge Series, with a best finish of fifth, at Westwood.
 She later became a motorsport journalist and died some time before 1999, when a sports journalism prize was set up in her memory.